KULeuven-COSIC/NTRU_NTT_HW/README.md

 # NTRU_NTT_HW

 This repo contains the source code for my thesis work done for my masters degree at ESAT, KULeuven.
-The thesis text can be found here: LINK TBA.
+The thesis text can be found here: https://www.esat.kuleuven.be/cosic/publications/thesis-412.pdf.

 ### Abstract
 In this work a hardware accelerator for the polynomial multiplication of NTRU is proposed.
 The proposed design